 - Very compact, making the treadmill quite unfriendly for taller people

-- Not great speed and inclination options
+- Not great inclination options

 The Horizon T303 easy-folding treadmill seems to be the best fit for beginner trainers, entry-level runners, casual joggers, and walkers who are getting used to the concept of home gym training forming a new fitness routine for themselves.